Questions About the MCAT

 I plan on taking MOL 214 as well as an upper-level Biology courses as a junior and senior, but would feel more comfortable getting the MCAT out of the way this summer if possible.
 Of course if the scores were not up to par, I'd simply take the MCAT again next year.

 Answer: This is a really, really bad idea.
 Finish MOL 214 before attempting the MCAT.
 No one should take the MCAT without being as prepared as one can possibly be.
 Also, never take the MCAT for practice.
 The MCAT should be viewed as a one-shot deal (unlike, perhaps, you viewed your SAT).
 Many medical schools will average multiple MCAT scores, and the schools that do not average multiple scores will still potentially question your judgment if you took the test more than once, especially when you didn't have to with proper planning and patience.
-The computerized MCAT is now offered on 19 days throughout the year, so you will be able to find a convenient date to take it next year after you've had MOL 214.
+The computerized MCAT is offered on over 30 days throughout the year, so you will be able to find a convenient date to take it next year after you've had MOL 214.
 [Also, sidebar: Princeton does not require these courses for admission to medical school - medical schools require them!] ♦

 MCAT 2015 News

 Question: Hi HPA – any new news about the MCAT that I’ll be taking in Spring 2015?

 Answer: The best source of information is the AAMC’s official MCAT 2015 webpage – the AAMC is the organization that administers the MCAT and they are producing information to help you prepare for the exam, including a highly detailed FAQ and a Preview Guide that includes a description of each section of the MCAT and the concepts that will be tested, along with some practice questions.